trdeutsch/Spaceship_Titanic/README.md

 - Split data: Split 70% of the data for training and 30% of the data for testing purposes, with random_state parameter = 2.

-- Model selection: Decision Tree
+- Model selection: Logistic Regression

 - Model parameters selection: Use GridSearchCV to find the best parameter with the best score.